- Introduction

 - After these cell state transitions are established, for each one transition:

-- The LLM is prompted again to give 3 papers from PubMed supporting the claim.
+- The LLM is prompted to give 3 papers from PubMed supporting the claim.

-- The titles are verified against the PubMed API.
+- The titles are verified using the PubMed API.

 - The first paper to be found marks the cellstate transition with Publication Found, and the paper metadata is returned.